Jose Canseco: Outside baseball

 On November 6, 2009, Canseco defeated Todd Poulton in a Celebrity Boxing Federation bout in Springfield, Massachusetts.
 As of December 2010, he had launched a Twitter campaign in hopes of getting invited to spring training by Mets GM Sandy Alderson.

 Beginning March 6, 2011, Canseco was a contestant on The Celebrity Apprentice.
-He quit the show on the April 3, 2011, citing his father's ailing health.
+He quit the show on April 3, 2011, citing his father's ailing health.
 Canseco later announced on Twitter that his father died shortly after he left the show.
 Canseco did earn $25,000 for his charity, the Baseball Assistance Team.

-In 2012, Canseco accepted a home run derby challenge by Canadian Twitter user Evan Malamud, father of an autistic child, as part of a fundraiser for an initiative called Home Runs For Autism.
+In 2012, Canseco accepted a home run derby challenge by Canadian semi-pro baseball player Evan Malamud, father of 3 boys on the autism spectrum, as part of a fundraiser for an initiative called Home Runs For Autism.
 Canseco still remains active with the charity as their spokesperson.

 He is also a columnist for Vice magazine.

-Lane Patorti and Edward Stoney Landon finished a reality show concept based on former professional athletes being placed into smalltown sports leagues.
+Lane Patorti and Edward Stoney Landon finished a reality show concept based on former professional athletes being placed into small-town sports leagues.
 TMZ reported Canseco was in talks to star in the show, A League of His Own.

 In May 2013, Canseco provided the foreword to the novel Air Force Gator 2: Scales of Justice by Dan Ryckert.
 In it, he claims the book about the alcoholic alligator pilot is a "weakly veiled" metaphor for his own life.

-On October 28, 2014, Canseco accidentally shot himself on his left hand injuring one of his fingers while attempting to clean his gun at home in Las Vegas.
-After having surgery performed he was able to recover the full use of the hand.
+On October 28, 2014, Canseco accidentally shot himself on his left hand and injured one of his fingers while attempting to clean his gun at home in Las Vegas.
+During surgery, doctors were able reattach his finger with a piece of bone from his hip.

 Canseco was also portrayed by Andy Samberg in The Unauthorized Bash Brothers Experience alongside Mark McGwire (portrayed by Akiva Schaffer).
 The visual poem describes the two baseball players' careers and rampant steroid use in the 1980s.

 On October 26, 2019, Canseco opened up his own car wash in Las Vegas, Nevada, where he signs autographs every Wednesday.

 On February 5, 2021, Canseco fought Billy Football from Barstool Sports in a boxing match, and was knocked out in the first round.

+In August 2024, Canseco was inducted into the Oakland Athletics Hall of Fame.